partylikeits1983/SberbankHackathon/README.md

 goal: create a hyperledger chaincode contract where users can rent items they own to other users

-completed: smart contract that allows users to rent their property to other users - see /contracts/rental.sol
+completed: created a smart contract that allows users to rent their property to other users - see /contracts/rental.sol

+completed: created Solidity to Go bindings for rental.sol

 ## using geth abigen tool: